14.0.1 Course Selection Notes

 - The presence of a forward slash (/) indicates that the lab or seminar does not meet weekly.
 For example, 3/2 indicates 3 hours held every 2 weeks.

-For example, 6 (3-1s-3) indicates a 6-credit course with 3 hours of lecture, 1 hour of seminar, and 3 hours of lab per week for the full two semesters.
+For example, 63 (3-1s-3-0-0) indicates a 63-credit course with 3 hours of in-person lecture, 1 hour of in-person seminar, and 3 hours of in-person lab per week for the full two semesters; similarly 3 (1-0-0-1-1) indicates a 3-credit course with 1 in-person lecture hour, 1 online hour, and 1 hour that, section-depending, may be in-person or online.

 Prerequisites are courses that students must have successfully completed before registering in the course.
 See section 4.2.2 of this Calendar.